Kirpal/gmail-college-scorecard/README.md

 ## Downloading the project

-Download the addon and navigate into the addon directory:
+Download the add-on and navigate into the add-on directory:

-1. Clone the [College scorecard gmail addon][github-repo], to your local
+1. Clone the [add-on][github-repo] to your local
     machine:

         git clone https://github.com/kirpal/college-scorecard-gmail.git

-    Alternatively, you can [download the addon][github-zip] as a zip file and extract it.
+    Alternatively, you can [download the add-on][github-zip] as a zip file and extract it.

-2. Change to the addon directory:
+2. Change to the add-on directory:

         cd college-scorecard-gmail